 healthline.com, bbcgoodfood.com, medicalnewstoday.com, whfoods.com

-- Fantastic source of vitamins, minerals, fibre and protein.
+- A fantastic source of vitamins, minerals, fibre and protein.
 Protein and fibre work together to slow digestion, which helps to promote fullness.

-- They have a low calorie density – they provide few calories relative to the amount of nutrients they contain.
+- They have a low-calorie density – they provide few calories relative to the number of nutrients they contain.

 - They have a fairly low glycemic index.
 Diets including many low GI foods have been shown to promote blood sugar management.

-- May benefit digestion because the fibre in chickpeas is mostly soluble.
+- It may benefit digestion because the fibre in chickpeas is mostly soluble.
 It blends with water forming a gel-like substance in the digestive tract.
-Soluble fibre may help to increase the number of healthy bacteria in our guts and prevent the overgrowth of umhealthy bacteria.
-This can lead to reduced risk of some digestive conditions, such as IBS and colon cancer.
+Soluble fibre may help to increase the number of healthy bacteria in your guts and prevent the overgrowth of unhealthy bacteria.
+This can lead to a reduced risk of some digestive conditions, such as IBS and colon cancer.

-- Great for our bones because of the iron, phosphate, calcium, magnesium, zinc and vitamin D, which all contribute to building and maintaining bone structure and strength.
+- Great for your bones because of the iron, phosphate, calcium, magnesium, zinc and vitamin D, which all contribute to building and maintaining bone structure and strength.

-- Benefits the heart because the significant amount of fibre helps to lower cholesterol in the blood.
+- Benefits your heart because the significant amount of fibre helps to lower cholesterol in your blood.

-- Chickpeas contain selenium which help the enzymes of the liver to function properly and detoxify some cancer causing compounds in the body.
+- Chickpeas contain selenium which helps the enzymes of the liver to function properly and detoxify some cancer-causing compounds in the body.
 Also, selenium prevents inflammation and decreases tumour growth rates.

 - Possibly effective against cancer because:-

-- They contain folate, which plays a role in DNA synthesis and repair, and so helps to prevent the formation of cancer cells from mutations in the DNA.
+- They contain folate, which plays a role in DNA synthesis and repair, and so helps to prevent the formation of cancer cells from mutations in your DNA.

-- Contain saponins which prevent cancer cells from multiplying and spreading throughout the body.
+- Contain saponins that prevent cancer cells from multiplying and spreading throughout your body.

-- Finally, they contain choline which helps with sleep, muscle movement, learning and memory and reduces chronic inflammation in our bodies.
+- Finally, they contain choline which helps with sleep, muscle movement, learning and memory and reduces chronic inflammation in your body.